RiccardoParrino/html-css-train/angular-slides/testing/slide.md

     - a stub provides a subset of functionality with "manual" behavior overrides whereas

     - a mock generally sets expectations and verifies that certain methods were called

+---

+# Testing Routing to Components

+- When testing components, we can either:
+    - write tests that will interact with the component from the outside, passing attributes in ad checking how the markup is affected (e.g. Black box testing)

+    - test individual component methods and their output (e.g. White box testing)

+---

+# Mocking dependencies

+- To mock a dependency create a file named: nameOfTheService.service.mock.ts

+- A spy is a specific type of mock object that gives us two benefits:
+    - we can simulate return values and
+    - count how many times the method was called and with which parameters

+---

+# Testing Forms

+---

+# Testing HTTP requests

+- We can test HTTP interaction mocking version of the HttpClient or HttpClient class, since it is an external dependency

+- Angular testing library already provides a built in alternative: HttpTestingController

+---

+# Testing a POST and other requests

+- When writing our test for this method, our goal is to test two things:
+    - the request method (POST) is correct and that
+    - the URL we're hitting is also correct

+- then you can also test DELETE method, GET method and the header of the request

+---

+# Summary

+Having test inside Angular simplifies all of the work to be done.
+It's easy to test: controllers, services, forms and HTTP requests.